vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 Classes have better focus if they don’t mix concerns.
 If  an object is solely focused on extracting content, its cohesion is stronger than say a class that is also busy with composing markdown files.
 Strong cohesion reduces the chances of changing existing code because we separated concerns—basically, split up responsibilities.
 A single responsibility is the strongest cohesion you can get in a class.

-When you compose objects, you have a lot more freedom to break up the functionality into discrete, encapsulated objects that are less dependent of each other.
+When you compose objects, you have a lot more freedom to break up the functionality into discrete, encapsulated objects that are less dependent on each other.
 Inheritance can introduce a lot more “garbage” down the line.
 If objects inherit from various ancestors, the responsibilities can pile up quickly.
 The encapsulation between parent objects and their inheritors is not exactly strong.

 The biggest downside to composition is a matter of context that you need to load in your brain.
 Composition is easily plagued by indirection.
 That simply means that the components in play can end up being all over the place and can seem harder to put together.
 That kind of specialized encapsulation will lead to more objects that we need to keep track of.
 Sometimes, the cost of indirection might be too big.
 Using inheritance instead can be a good compromise.
 I think a good guideline is to reach for composition first and only go for inheritance solutions if necessary.
 All that being said, increased indirection is always a side effect when you work towards OCP.

 # Dependency Injection

-Through DI, we are feeding a class new behavior without changing it.
+Through Dependency Injection, DI, we are feeding a class new behavior without changing it.
 A dependency can be easily injected within the constructor.
 We pass an object into the targeted class without letting it know what this object is all about.
 This technique allows us to extend already existing classes without modifying them.
 Since this is a frequent strategy to follow OCP, I thought we should give it a quick look.
 It’s also useful in terms of keeping objects simple and adhering to SRP.

 Injecting dependencies sounds like a mouthful, I know.
 We inject behavior into classes without creating tight coupling between them.
-In fact, the less the injected class knows about other classes, the better off the all are.
+In fact, the less the injected class knows about other classes, the better off they are.
 Ignorance is bliss in Object Oriented Design—maybe.
 Or “in part”, as politicians like to spin their arguments.
 Since this seems to be a lofty goal to achieve, I don’t want to propagate it as a rule of sorts.

 It’s pretty clear that if a class uses the behavior of another class, the code is more brittle due to coupling.
-What we also reduce the reuseability with stronger dependencies.
+We also reduce the reusability with stronger dependencies.
 We want to make this connection as small and as flexible as possible.
 Smarter coupling makes mocking code dependencies in our tests a lot easier as well.

 When we need to refer to another class through its name directly, we create a strong relationship, a stronger dependency between them.
 If you change the name of the class or its API, things break more easily.
 The amount of breakage is something we can try to limit with OCP in mind.